Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 • ENTRYPOINT command param1 param2 (shell form)

-Be very careful when choosing ENTRYPOINT form, because forms behaviour differs significantly.
+Be very careful when choosing the ENTRYPOINT form because form behaviour differs significantly.

 Exec form

-Exec form of ENTRYPOINT allows you to set commands and parameters and then use either form of CMD to set additional parameters that are more likely to be changed.
-ENTRYPOINT arguments are always used, while CMD ones can be overwritten by command line arguments provided when Docker container runs.
+Exec's form of ENTRYPOINT allows you to set commands and parameters, and then you can use either form of CMD to set additional parameters that are more likely to be changed.
+ENTRYPOINT arguments are always used, while CMD ones can be overwritten by command line arguments provided when the Docker container runs.
 For example, the following snippet in Dockerfile

 ENTRYPOINT ["/bin/echo", "Hello"]